Physio-Control LUCAS v3.1 Chest Compression System

-The 1990s- Besides being the undisputed, greatest decade for music, the idea of mechanical CPR (Cardio Pulmonary Resuscitation) was born during the 90s.
+- The 1990s- Besides being the undisputed greatest decade for music, the idea of mechanical CPR (Cardio Pulmonary Resuscitation) was born during the 90s.
 A paramedic in Norway named Willy Vistung saw CPR being performed on a patient being transported while on a stretcher.
 As you can imagine, the result of these efforts being made on a moving patient with multiple people around could be inconsistent.
 Willy sought out a Lund University professor in Sweden to float the idea of an automated device to perform chest compressions.
 The idea centered around the goal of reducing the inconsistency of results in real-world, stressful situations that are, to be kind, chaotic.
 CPR is one part of a rescue, and no two rescues are the same.
-By the end of the decade, work had begun on what would become the LUCAS.
+By the decade's end, work had begun on what would become the LUCAS.

-2003 featured the first generation LUCAS device to be used by paramedics in Sweden.
+- 2003 featured the first generation LUCAS device to be used by paramedics in Sweden.
 The technology was welcomed, as it eliminated a physically-demanding part of the rescue, allowing medical personnel to perform other responsibilities, like dressing wounds and delivering medication…all while keeping balance in the back of a speeding ambulance.
-By 2009, the second generation LUCAS 2 was launched to the entire world.
+By 2009, the second generation LUCAS 2 was launched worldwide.

-Most Recently- As more and more first responders and hospitals worldwide begin to use the device, the third, and most recent, generation LUCAS 3 was launched in 2016.
-There are other versions of mechanical CPR being made by competitors, but the LUCAS product started it all and has the longest history.
+- Most Recently- As more and more first responders and hospitals worldwide begin to use the device, the third and most recent generation LUCAS 3, was launched in 2016.
+Other versions of mechanical CPR devices are being made by competitors, but the LUCAS product started it all and has the longest history.
 There have been over two hundred studies published regarding the delivery of LUCAS’ mechanical CPR in multiple settings.
-The results showed that LUCAS has saved lives that may have otherwise not been forsaken.
+The results showed that LUCAS had saved lives that may have otherwise not been forsaken.
 Endurance, consistency, confidence…LUCAS.

 What Does LUCAS Mean?